snotskie/ttrpg/site/src/playing.md

     Medium is the average for rolls in most situations the players will get themselves into.
 For situations that you surprise your players with that they don't have the chance to prepare for before reacting, consider lowering the difficulty by $1$ to $3$.
 The reason is that surprise situations are more likely to use characters' lower Stat Dice.

     Also keep in mind that $12$ is the lowest Stat Check difficulty where a player can begin to fail bad enough for disastrous results.

+### Spark Stat Checks

+When two of a character's Stats use the same die, those Stats are "balanced."

+You may spend $2$ dice from your pool of Blessing Dice of the same worth to perform a Spark Stat Check instead of a Basic Stat Check, which combines the dice of two balanced Stats into a single group, such as $2d6$ formed from two balanced Stats using a $d6$ each.
+These Spark Stat Checks represent a character's momentary "spark," that hint of magic or ability to achieve amazing feats, that penchant for pulling out surprising wins, and so on.
+These "sparks" are what allow characters to perform far beyond what is normally possible by the laws of nature, limited only by their imagination -- and ability to control powerful and strange forces!

+Any bonuses or effects that would apply to the balanced Stats used in the Spark Stat Check also apply to the Spark Stat Check itself.

+!!! warning "Rules Note: You Can Spark After First Roll"
+    You can decide to turn a Basic Stat Check into a Spark Stat Check before or after you've made your first roll for the Check.

+    For example, when you roll your first $1$ on the die, you can decide to take extra advantage of this opportunity.
+If you do, pay the Blessing Die cost to Spark, roll your second die, then reroll both for the bump, and add it all together.

+!!! details "DM Note: Spark Statistics"
+    *This note continues from the previous statistics note.*

+    The equation for finding the average of a Sparked roll is similar to before, but finding the values to plug in takes a few extra steps.

+    Let $d$ be the size of the dice used for the Sparked roll.

+    Let $n$ be the number of dice used for the Sparked roll.
+Normally this is just $2$, but some Abilities modify this.

+    Let $a_s$ be the average value of the dice if *none* of them rolls a value that would bump: $a_s = n a$.

+    Let $b_s$ be the average value of the dice if *any* of them rolls a value that would bump: $b_s = b + a \frac{c}{d} + b \frac{k}{d}$

+    Let $k_s$ be the number of possible rolls where *any* of the dice rolls a value that would bump: $k_s = k^n + n (d-k) k^{n-1}$

+    Let $c_s$ be the number of possible rolls where *none* of the dice rolls a value that would bump: $c_s = d^n - k_s$

+    Then, the average value of rolling the Sparked dice would be:

+    $a_s + \frac{b_s k_s}{c_s}$

 ### Contests

 A non-violent Contest is when a character performs an action against another character’s will using any Stat besides Hurt.
 To perform a non-violent Contest, first the Attacker rolls as though performing the appropriate Stat Check, then the Defender rolls as though performing a Stat Check using the same Stat as the Attacker.
 The action’s effect is only successful if the Attacker rolls higher than the Defender.
 The severity of the effect is determined by the difference between their scores.
 If the Attacker uses a Spark Stat Check, then the Defender may roll a Spark Stat Check using the same Stats, or a Stat Check using either of the Stats used in the Attacker's Spark Stat Check.